 Financial aid is typically applied to your student account at the beginning of each semester with the assumption that you will remain enrolled for the entire term.
-If you withdraw from all of your courses before completing at least 60 percent of a semester, you may become ineligible to retain a substantial portion of the aid you were awarded for that term.
+If you withdraw from all of your courses before completing at least 60 percent of a semester, you may become ineligible ineligible for a substantial portion of the aid you were awarded for that term.

 Withdrawing from classes will also affect your progression towards degree completion - the cumulative number of credits you have attempted compared to the number of credits you have earned.
 For additional information about how withdrawing can affect your academic progression, please review the Satisfactory Academic Progress (SAP) procedure.

 Return of Federal Funds

 The Federal Return of Title IV Funds procedure mandates that students who officially withdraw (drop all classes) or unofficially withdraw (stop attending without dropping all classes) may only keep the financial aid they have "earned" up to the time of withdrawal.
 Financial aid funds that were applied to your student account that are excess of the amount "earned" must be returned.

 Federal financial aid in excess of the amount "earned" is reduced in the following priority: